54ac/stream-detector/README.md

 ### Is anyone even using this?

-As of updating this document, the addon has been downloaded almost 3,000 times within the last month and has over 7,000 average daily users.
+As of updating this document, the addon has been downloaded over 2,700 times within the last month and has over 7,300 average daily users.

 ### How do I use this?